 Changes to the Guardianship and Administration Act 2000 (Qld), the Powers of Attorney Act 1998 (Qld) and the Public Guardian Act 2014 (Qld)

 On 26 March 2019, the Guardianship and Administration and Other Legislation Amendment Bill 2018 was passed.
 A number of the provisions have not yet been proclaimed.
 It will provide further powers to both the Public Guardian (Qld) - by allowing any investigation started by them to continue even after an adult has died - and to QCAT - in a number of areas but in particular, in allowing the Tribunal to appoint an Administrator for a missing person and also allowing the Tribunal to order an administrator to pay compensation for loss.
 The changes were expected to commence at the end of March 2020 but it has now been delayed.
-The new commencement date is not yet available.
+The new commencement date is now expected to be 1 August 2020.
 You can read the Bill here: